liveahero-wiki/liveahero-wiki.github.io/_charas/cerastium.md

 {% capture BIO_S01 %}
 She is a riot policeman belonging to the Mobile Gendarmerie of the French National Gendarmerie, and also a member of the French branch of the UEHA.

-She is an earthling from Leon, France, but because she is half-alien, she has horns on her head.
+She is an earthling from Lyon, France, but because she is half-alien, she has horns on her head.

 She had the intention of joining the mobile military force since she was a child, and really did manage to enlist.